NoName824/DFD35X/README.md

 At the moment this project is still in very early stages, so if you contribute, we would highly appreciate it.
 If you want to follow our frequent progress updates, join our discord server above.

 ## Install
-Since the A35X is not released, we do not provide support for the aircraft nor do we provide builds, however if you would like to use the aircraft anyway you must follow this process:
+Since the A35X is not released, **we do not provide support for the aircraft's installation nor do we provide builds**.
+However, if you would like to use the aircraft any way, you must follow this process:
 1. Download the Repository
-2. Extract the A35X folder to a suitable location(Not your Community Folder)
+2. Extract the A35X folder to a suitable location (Not your Community Folder)
 3. Enable Development Mode in MSFS
 4. On the development bar at the top of your MSFS window, Click [Dev Mode] > Open Project.
 Select A35X > dfd35x-k.xml
-5. Run the commands npm i, and npm run build, in the A35X folder, this generates the display files from src.
-(You must have npm/node.js installed)
+5. Download and install git and node.js.
+Run the commands npm i and npm run build in the A35X folder.
+This generates the display files from src.
 6. In the development bar at the top of MSFS, Open Tools > Project Editor, and click build all.
-7. Once the build is complete, the DFD35X will appear in your available Aircraft List
+7. Once the build is complete, the DFD35X will appear in your available Aircraft List.

 ## FAQ
 **1. When will the DFD35X project be released as Version 1.0?**